 - ProStar-15 Solar Controller

 We had two hard 90W panels once, but we sold one.
-We would have preferred to keep both, but while long-lasting (compared to flexis) they are heavy, and Pino's topsides could not accomodate the second in a safe and affordable way.
+We would have preferred to keep both, but while long-lasting (compared to flexis) they are heavy, and Pino's topsides could not accommodate the second in a safe and affordable way.

 Solar versus The Ocean